huweius/TRAVA_Super8_Accessibility/README.md

 ### Improve Accessibility of Super 8 Cameras for Quadriplegic Individuals using Electrical Wheelchairs

-This project is motivated by the request from (_LIFT_)[http://lift.ca]\(Liaison for Independent Filmmaker of Toronto\) and independent filmmaker (_Adam Cohoon_)[https://www.youtube.com/user/arc23] for a design that enables powered wheelchair users to use the Braun Nizo Super 8 camera for filming activities.
+This project is motivated by the request from [_LIFT_](http://lift.ca)\(Liaison for Independent Filmmaker of Toronto\) and independent filmmaker [_Adam Cohoon_](https://www.youtube.com/user/arc23) for a design that enables powered wheelchair users to use the Braun Nizo Super 8 camera for filming activities.

 This design includes many features such as:
 * Wheelchair mount